michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0008.md

 - v: restore from a depressed, inactive, or unused state
 - v: be brought back to life, consciousness, or strength
 ### Family
-revive: revival, revived, revives, reviving+;revival: revivalism, revivals;revivalism: revivalist, revivalistic;revivalist: revivalists;revived: unrevived;reviving: revivingly
+- revive: revival, revived, revives, reviving+
+- revival: revivalism, revivals
+- revivalism: revivalist, revivalistic
+- revivalist: revivalists
+- revived: unrevived
+- reviving: revivingly
 ### Examples
 - But Dayton vetoed the package due to a costly wording error, and plans to revive it in special session never materialized.
 - Landlords believe the market will revive over time, however.